Munchi's Ford World Rally Team

-The Munchi's Ford World Rally Team was a private team competing in the World Rally Championship.
+The Munchi's Ford World Rally Team was a private team competing in the World Rally Championship, founded by rally driver Luís Pérez Companc, son of Argentine entrepreneur Gregorio Pérez Companc, also a car enthusiast and collector.

 The team made its debut in the 2007 Swedish Rally.
-The cars are prepared and run by the Cumbria based M-Sport operation and Martin Christie is the team principal.
+The cars were prepared and run by the Cumbria based M-Sport operation and Martin Christie is the team principal.

 History

 2007 season

-The Munchi's Ford World Rally Team was founded by Argentine rally driver Luís Pérez Companc, using the name of his family's ice cream parlor chain, Munchi's.
+The Munchi's Ford World Rally Team was founded by Argentine rally driver Luís Pérez Companc, using the name of his family's ice cream parlor chain, Munchi's (which name had been taken from the nickname of María Sundblad, Pérez Companc's wife).
 The team competed in the World Rally Championship in 2007 for ten rounds.
 The drivers who started the season for the team at the Rally Sweden were Pérez Companc and Juan Pablo Raies.
 Companc finished the rally in 15th, but his teammate Raies retired before the start of the event.
 Despite scoring eight points, Raies was replaced by Federico Villagra halfway through the season in Italy.
 Villagra would go on to score just two points.
 The best result for the team came at the 2007 Rally Japan when Companc and Villagra finished fifth and seventh respectively, scoring six points for the team.
 The team finished last in the constructors' championship with 14 points.
 However, the initial season for the team was simply to familiarise themselves with the series and the car.